Cloodot

 Click Delete to confirm.

-Deleting a key is instant.
-Any scripts or integrations using it will start failing right away, so make sure nothing critical is relying on it first.
+Deletion is instant.
+Any scripts or integrations using the key will start failing right away — confirm nothing critical depends on it first.

 API documentation

-The Developers page links out to the full API Documentation, where you'll find:
+The Developers page links to the full API Documentation, where you'll find:

 • The complete REST API reference